bshongwe/brainwave-ai-landing-page/README.md

 TBA

 ```
-Made with ❤️ by the Brainwave Team.
+Made with ❤️ by the Brainwave Team - (note that this is just a statement that I wrote not an official statement from Microsoft)
 ```